Upbeat, uplifting tunes featuring piano and guest instruments that capture the jubilation of his adventures in the outdoors.

 Now, I don’t want to get carried away with a lot of flowery allegory.
 I’m not planing in the ether having a transcendental experience or anything.
 But I do like my music to include – as best I can – some beauty, a bit of drama, some surprise, and a dose of serenity.
 I’ve been lucky to have many experiences finding those in the outdoors, and that experience is my most accessible well to draw these things from.
 This picture – although clearly composed – illustrates exactly how it feels for me.
 This is also exactly how it felt when I took the original picture.
 That scene is my nirvana, and where the music comes from.

 The picture in the studio – well, that’s the reality of how it actually happens.

 Describing my music as “piano-centric” means that while my first musical love is the piano, I enjoy weaving in other instruments as well when it will create a certain texture.
 I observe no purist limits – although my ear seems to choose acoustic instruments for that more often than electric.

 I hope others might find my music injects a bit of that into their lives too.
 Of course, that’s just how I experience it.
-No one needs my permission to find whatever pleasure or meaning in the same music as suits them.
+No one needs my permission to find whatever pleasure or meaning in the music as suits them.